kubernetes/community/contributors/design-proposals/kubelet-server-certificate-bootstrap-rotation.md

    default value if it is unspecified.
 This will allow the kubelet to have a place for storing the multiple cert/key pairs that it might have available at any given moment (because of a rotation in progress).
-    - When cert/key data is directly embedded in the kubelet config file (client-certificate-data, client-key-data)
-        - The values be used only if there are no updated cert/key pairs due to rotation
-    - When cert/key files are specified in kubeconfig, or with the `--tls-cert-file` and `--tls-private-key-file`:
+    - When cert/key files are specified with the `--tls-cert-file` and `--tls-private-key-file`:
         - These values be used only if there are no updated cert/key pairs due to rotation
 1. There will be a feature gate to enable certificate bootstrapping and